Making A Difference in Our County

 4-H Youth Development

 Putnam County 4-H provides an environment for its participants to develop skills through the essential elements of independence, generosity, belonging and mastery.
 4-H youth develop skills that are valuable not only to the community, but to the youth as they grow into successful adults.
-There are approximately 752 students in fourth through 12th grades enrolled in Putnam County 4-H. Through a partnership with the Board of Education and the Putnam County School System, UGA Copperative Extension conducts approximately 35 monthly, in-school educational programs to support the curriculum offered and to encourage fourth through sixth grade students to develop leadership, communication skills and self-confidence.
-Students in fourth through sixth grades attend in-school educational programs related to English Language Arts and STEM throughout the year.
-As a part of in-school programming, Putnam County 4-H started a County Project Achievement Competition as a capstone project to the English Language Arts curriculum taught, with 196 youth presenting in-classroom demonstrations during the month of December.
-In addition to in-school educational programming, Putnam County 4-H hosts three specialty clubs.
+There are approximately 732 students in grades 4-12 enrolled in Putnam County 4-H. Through a partnership with the Board of Education and the Putnam County School System, UGA Cooperative Extension conducts approximately 37 monthly, in-school/virtual educational programs to support the curriculum offered and to encourage fourth through sixth grade students to develop leadership, communication skills and self-confidence.
+Students in 4th-6th grades attend in-school educational programs related to English Language Arts and STEM throughout the year.
+As a part of in-school programming, Putnam County 4-H started a County Project Achievement Competition as a capstone project to the English Language Arts curriculum taught, where 283 youth presented classroom demonstrations during the month of December.
+In addition to school educational programming, Putnam County 4-H hosts three specialty clubs.
 The Putnam 4-H Archery Team participates in the Georgia 4-H State Indoor and Outdoor Archery Tournaments.
 The Putnam 4-H Art and STEM Clubs meet throughout the year after school to participate in hands-on activities related to art and science.
-Over the summer, youth attend educational workshops and trips related to career exploration, food and nutrition, physical activity and environmental education.
-Putnam County 4-H was represented at Cloverleaf District Project Achievement, Junior/Senior Project Achievement, Cotton Boll and Consumer Judging, 4-H Day at the Capitol, State Council, Fall Forum, Junior Conference, Southern Regional Teen Leadership Conference and Summer Camp during the 2018-2019 school year.
-For the 2018-2019 school year, Putnam County 4-H was recognized for increased participation in Cloverleaf District Project Achievement, Junior/Senior District Project Achievement, State Council and camp.
+Over the summer due to COVID-19, youth participated in virtual programs such as summer activity books, summer bingo, and virtual educational videos.